weineel/weineel/README.md

 ### About me

-I'm currently working in Patsnap as a Front End Framework Developer.
+I currently work as a front-end framework development engineer.

 <!--
 **weineel/weineel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.